wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 where

-* `Request` is a random, ephemeral ID chosen by the *Dealer* and used to correlate the *Callee's* response with the request.
+* `Request` is a random, ephemeral ID chosen by the Dealer and used to correlate the *Callee's* response with the request.
-* `REGISTERED.Registration` is the registration ID under which the procedure was registered at the *Dealer*.
+* `REGISTERED.Registration` is the registration ID under which the procedure was registered at the Dealer.
 * `Details` is a dictionary that allows to provide additional invocation request details in an extensible way.
 This is described further below.
-* `CALL.Arguments` is the original list of positional call arguments as provided by the *Caller*.
+* `CALL.Arguments` is the original list of positional call arguments as provided by the Caller.
-* `CALL.ArgumentsKw` is the original dictionary of keyword call arguments as provided by the *Caller*.
+* `CALL.ArgumentsKw` is the original dictionary of keyword call arguments as provided by the Caller.

 *Example*